AeronSor/.dotfiles-general/README.md

-### This is a repo for the config files that are common between Xorg and Wayland.
+### This is a repo for the config files that are common between my installations